 The goal of stroke treatment is to restore blood flow in the brain.

-Ischemic stroke (the type caused by a blood clot) is usually treated by clot-busting drugs like aspirin or tPA.
+Ischemic stroke (the type caused by a blood clot) is sometimes treated by clot-busting drugs like aspirin or tPA.
 Hemorrhagic stroke is usually treated through surgery to repair the ruptured blood vessel and reduce intracranial pressure.

 Stroke patients that receive swift, fast treatment usually experience less side effects and disability than those who receive slow treatment.
-This is again is why stroke is a medical emergency.
+This again is why stroke is a medical emergency.

 After treatment, rehabilitation will begin to restore the stroke side effects caused by the damage.

 Role of the Thalamus

 To understand thalamic stroke recovery, it helps to understand what functions the thalamus controls.